Skip to content

 The Role of Humility in Growth Through Criticism

-Humility is key when it comes to accepting criticism.
+Humility is key to accepting criticism.
 This verse encourages us to put others’ input above our pride and selfish ambition.
 When we humbly accept feedback, we allow ourselves to grow into the person God wants us to be.
 Humility opens the door to learning and improvement, helping us become more like Christ in our actions and attitudes.

 Offering Constructive Criticism with Love and Wisdom